juxt/yada/dev/resources/intro.md

 ## Routing

-Generally, resources and independent from URI routing (although the representations they return may well contain URIs to other resources).
+Generally, resources are independent from URI routing (although the representations they return may well contain URIs to other resources).
 Yada is designed for use with (and has special support for) [bidi](https://github.com/juxt/bidi) but it can easily be used with a different routing library.

 ## Examples

 Now follow the examples.
 Use the menu for quick access to individual examples.
+To run all the examples together, see the [tests page](tests.html).